-Trust Funds that do not qualify as "mutual fund trusts"
+Funds that do not qualify as "mutual fund trusts"

 A Fund that does not qualify as a "mutual fund trust" for purposes of the Tax Act throughout its taxation year is not eligible for the capital gains refund and could be subject to alternative minimum tax for the year, as well as other taxes under the Tax Act.
-In addition, if one or more "financial institutions", as defined in the Tax Act, owns more than 50% of the fair market value of the units of such a Fund, that Fund will be a "financial institution" for the purposes of the "mark-to-market" tax rules.
+In addition, if one or more "financial institutions", as defined in the Tax Act, owns more than 50% of the fair market value of the units of such the Fund, that Fund will be a "financial institution" for income tax purposes and thus is subject to certain "mark-to-market" tax rules.
 In this case, most of the Fund's investments would be considered mark-to-market property, with the result that